-Recovery from Failure: In case of a failure, we can recover very fast with DevOps process.
+Recovery from Failure: In case of a failure, we can recover very fast with the DevOps process.

 Collaboration: With DevOps, collaboration between development and operations professionals increases.

-- Based on the Jira tasks, developers checking code into GIT version control system.
+Based on the Jira tasks, developers checking code into the GIT version control system.

-- Code built on Jenkins is sent to organization’s Artifactory.
+Code built on Jenkins is sent to the organization’s Artifactory.

-- During Production deployment, Docker images are used to deploy same code on multiple hosts.
+During Production deployment, Docker images are used to deploy the same code on multiple hosts.

-10. How do you take DevOps approach with Amazon Web Services?
+10. How do you take a DevOps approach with Amazon Web Services?

-OpsWorks: AWS provides another service called OpsWorks that is used for configuration management by utilizing Chef framework.
-We can automate server configuration, deployment and management by using OpsWorks.
+OpsWorks: AWS provides another service called OpsWorks that is used for configuration management by utilizing the Chef framework.
+We can automate server configuration, deployment, and management by using OpsWorks.
 It helps in managing EC2 instances in AWS as well as any on-premises servers.
-(Top 30 Devops Interview Questions and Answers Pdf)

 11. How will you run a script automatically when a developer commits a change into GIT?